djjtyn/bookLookUp/README.md

 As a user, I want to find some books which are best sellers.
 I can achieve this by clicking on the Best Sellers header in the navigation bar which will take me to a list of Amazons best selling books.
-As a user, I want to find a good book released this month which I can achieve by clicking on the Book of the Month header in the navigation bar which will take me to a page containing Amazons book of the month.</p>
+As a user, I want to find a good book released this month which I can achieve by clicking on the Book of the Month header in the navigation bar which will take me to a page containing Amazons book of the month.

 ### Wireframes